Robust expected improvement for Bayesian optimization: Proposed methodology

 (REI), $\mathrm{EI}_n^\alpha(\cdot)$, is the analog of in Eq.~(\ref{eq:ei}) except using $(\mu_n^\alpha(\cdot), \sigma_n^{2\alpha}(\cdot))$, towards solving the mathematical program given in the right half of Eq.~(\ref{eq:robust}).
 Let $f_n^{\alpha,\min} = \min(y_1^\alpha, \dots, y_{n}^\alpha)$ denote the best estimated adversarial response (BEAR).
 Then, let

-The right panel of Figure \ref{fig:Adv_Surr} shows the REI surface for the same initial setup as Figure \ref{fig:EI-Example}.
-We see only one peak, located at the shallower, wider trough compared to three peaks in the EI surface [Figure \ref{fig:EI-Example}].
-Generally speaking, REI surfaces have fewer local maxima compared to EI surfaces because $\hat{f}_n^\alpha(x)$ smooths over the peaked regions.
-Thus the inner optimization of REI often has fewer local minima, generally requiring fewer multi-starts.
+The right panel of Figure \ref{fig:Adv_Surr} \blu{shows an REI surface arising from} the same initial setup as Figure \ref{fig:EI-Example}.
+We see only one peak, located at the shallower, wider trough compared to three peaks \blu{for EI} [Figure \ref{fig:EI-Example}].
+Generally speaking, REI surfaces have fewer local maxima compared to EI because $\hat{f}_n^\alpha(x)$ smooths over the peaked regions.
+Thus the inner optimization of REI often has fewer local minima, requiring fewer multi-starts.

 REI is summarized succinctly in Eq.~(\ref{eq:advei}) above, but it is important to appreciate that it is a result of a multi-step process.
 Alg.~\ref{alg:REI_Fixed} provides the details: fit an ordinary surrogate, which is used to create adversarial data, in turn defining the adversarial surrogate upon which EI is evaluated.
 The algorithm is specified for a particular reference location $x$, used toward solving $x_{n+1} = \argmax_{x \in [0,1]^d} \; \text{EI}_n^\alpha(x)$.
 It may be applied identically for any $x$.
 In a numerical solver it may be advantageous to cache quantities unchanged in $x$.